corelab-src/smart-office-dataset/README.md

 # Overview

 This smart office dataset includes sensor data acquired from IoT devices during 144 hours on our smart office testbed.
 During the 144 hours, one agent (irregularly) conducts a set of prescribed actions such as open the window.
+The following figure shows the floor plan of our smart office testbed.

 ![Floor Plan of Our Smart Office Testbed](documents/testbed.jpg)